MotusWTS/motusServer/inst/doc/status_api.md

 ### serno_collision_rules ###

-   serno_collision_rules (action, id, serno, cond, suffix) - administrative users only
+   serno_collision_rules (action, id, serno, cond, suffix, authToken) - administrative users only

       - action: string (required); one of "get", "put", or "delete".
 Presence and use of other parameters depends on this value.